 Misty could only describe bringing Marshall home from the hospital as nerve wracking.
 They were so excited to bring him home so they could finally be a family all under the same roof.

-Walk for Amazing
+Virtual Walk for Amazing

-This year will be the Keller family’s third year participating in Walk for Amazing.
+This year will be the Keller family’s fourth year participating in Walk for Amazing.
 Even though the event will be virtual this year, they are so excited to get moving and support Children’s Minnesota.

 “We encourage everyone to participate and give back to an amazing hospital that does so much for the children in our community and their parents in difficult times,” Misty said.
 “We hope by sharing our story that others will be inspired to join the event or donate to such a wonderful organization that has touched so many lives and helped miracles like our son come home.”